-Ms. Evans is known to have chronic bronchitis-type COPD.
+Ms. Evans has chronic bronchitis-type COPD.
 She takes acetylcysteine (Mucomyst) to thin secretions to make them easier to bring up and the antibiotic azithromycin (Zithromax) every day to prevent infections, in addition to her daily bronchodilator inhalers.
 She is diagnosed with community-acquired pneumonia on top of her chronic COPD and given a nebulizer treatment, a prescription for an additional antibiotic to treat her pneumonia, and another prescription for a bronchodilator to be administered by nebulizer.